vilu85/version-auto-patch/README.md

 VersionAutoPatchPlugin supports the following options, which can be passed as an object in the constructor:

 **files**	-	A string or an array of strings indicating the file or files to be patched.
 By default, the package.json file will be patched.

-**disabled**: 	*optional*	A boolean value that, if set to true, disables the automatic version patching.
+**disabled** 	*optional*	A boolean value that, if set to true, disables the automatic version patching.

-**version**: 	*optional*	A string value that, if provided, will change the version to a specific value instead of incrementing the patch number.
+**version** 	*optional*	A string value that, if provided, will change the version to a specific value instead of incrementing the patch number.

-**type**: 	*optional*	A string value that indicates the type of version increment to apply.
+**type** 	*optional*	A string value that indicates the type of version increment to apply.
 Accepted values are major, minor, or patch.
 By default, the *patch* version will be incremented.

 See example how to implement configuration from below.